EDCD/EDMarketConnector/PLUGINS.md

 `ModuleInfo` contains the `json.load()` of `ModulesInfo.json` as indicated by a Journal `ModuleInfo` event.

-`on_foot` is an indication as to if the player is on-foot, rather than in a vehicle.
+`OnFoot` is an indication as to if the player is on-foot, rather than in a vehicle.

 ##### Synthetic Events